What is YAML?

 | Multi-line strings | Native support | Requires \n |

 YAML is generally preferred for configuration files that humans edit frequently, while JSON is better suited for data exchange between systems and APIs.
-Many tools accept both formats.
+Many tools accept both formats, and you can convert between them with a JSON ↔ YAML converter.

 YAML Best Practices